 Despite the success of our method, in some GO categories there are still several instances of genes selected as negative examples that ended up with a positive annotation in the novel set.
-Accordingly, we believe there is more potential for refined methods that correctly define high-confidence negative examples, and that these methods will have high impact in the performance of machine learning algorithms.
-Indeed, we hypothesize that part of the performance gain demonstrated by the HLBias algorithm in Mostafavi 2009, was due to the fact that they adjusted the labels for all non-positive genes, effectively turning any gene without a label in an ancestral category of the function in question into a negative example.
+Accordingly, we believe there is more potential for refined methods that correctly define high-confidence negative examples, and that these methods will have high impact in the performance of machine learning algorithms. [supplement:] Indeed, we hypothesize that part of the performance gain demonstrated by the HLBias algorithm in Mostafavi 2009, was due to the fact that they adjusted the labels for all non-positive genes, effectively turning any gene without a label in an ancestral category of the function in question into a negative example.
 (I can give some evidence for this hypothesis if necessary, with another graph or table, by showing the downgrade in performance when you don’t adjust all non-pos with go)

 5.4 Network Combination Algorithm SWSN

+[If this is true, then Dennis suggests presenting only SW.
+Simpler is better and more general.]
 A comparison of SWSN to the SW network weight algorithm, using no label biases and our negative examples, yields mixed results across evaluation settings and metrics.
 In spite of this we believe that our method has a greater intuitive backing, and that further refinement of negative example choice will allow our method to outperform the SW method.
 To demonstrate this, we add to the comparison of the two algorithms in figure 8, a third algorithm in which our negative examples are granted access to the novel evaluation set, to ensure we do not select any negative examples that are demonstrated positives (there are almost certainly others amongst our negative examples that are true positives but not yet studied at the time of the novel set).
 This results in strong performance on the mouse novel set, but makes no difference on the mouse test or mouse novel sets, as there were no instances of negative examples that were demonstrated positives in mouse test and only 11 in the yeast novel benchmark.

 Figure 8.
 Performance metrics for network combination algorithms